dougeby/IntuneDocs/InTuneDocs/DeployUse/get-ready-to-configure-mobile-app-management-policies-with-microsoft-intune.md

 - Android 4 or later

 ##  Supported apps
+* **Microsoft apps** that have the Intune App SDK built-in and require no further processing before applying MAM policies.
-To see the full list of supported apps, go to [Microsoft Intune mobile application gallery](https://www.microsoft.com/en-us/server-cloud/products/microsoft-intune/partners.aspx) on the Microsoft Intune application partners page.
-Click the app to see the supported scenarios, platforms and whether or not the app supported multi-identity.
+To see the full list of supported Microsoft apps, go to [Microsoft Intune mobile application gallery](https://www.microsoft.com/en-us/server-cloud/products/microsoft-intune/partners.aspx) on the Microsoft Intune application partners page.
+Click the app to see the supported scenarios, platforms and whether or not the app supports multi-identity.
+* Your in-house built **Line of business apps** that require preparing the app before you can apply MAM policies.
+Using the Microsoft Intune App Wrapping Tool, you can prepare the app to include the Intune App SDK.

+  * For devices that are managed by Intune, see [Decide how to prepare apps for MAM](decide-how-to-prepare-apps-for-mobile-application-management-with-microsoft-intune.md).
+  * For devices that are not managed, or for devices that are managed by a third-party mobile device management solution, see [Protect line of business apps and data on devices not enrolled in Intune](protect-line-of-business-apps-and-data-on-devices-not-enrolled-in-microsoft-intune.md).

 **Before** you can configure MAM policies, you'll need the following: